Skip to content

 Wish-Bone

-While we're talking about added sugars, Wishbone Western Salad Dressing is one of the worst.
-Just one serving has 24% of the recommended daily limit of added sugars, all from high fructose corn syrup (HFCS).
+While we're talking about added sugars, Wishbone Orginal Western Salad Dressing is one of the worst.
+Described on the product page as a "twist on traditional French dressings," just one serving of this dressing has 24% of the recommended daily limit of added sugars—all from high fructose corn syrup (HFCS).

 Hidden Valley Buffalo Ranch